Read our 2020 annual report

 Lebanon has the highest concentration of refugees in the world

-With the war in Syria now in its tenth year, Lebanon, already home to almost 7 million people, hosts approximately 1.5 million Syrian refugees.
+With the war in Syria now entering its thirteenth year, Lebanon, already home to almost seven million people, hosts approximately 1.5 million Syrian refugees.
 Many are competing with vulnerable Lebanese people for affordable housing, decent work, and services.
 The worsening economic crisis, combined with COVID-19, has forced families to make difficult decisions to survive.
 Many families are falling deeper into debt as livelihood opportunities are decreasing dramatically, and public and private services fail to respond to people’s needs.
 This leads families to adopt negative strategies such as child labour, child marriage, and reduced food consumption.

 Latest achievements